I recall this spring, my spirit felt renewed and reawakened because my Ultimate Concierge and I traveled to East Africa with three of our grandsons.

+I felt so hopeful.
 I feel so hopeful.

+And as I reminisce, I am awash with the feelings anew.
 Almost like the bare branch of a tree that lay barren during the winter months and now is experiencing renewed growth.
 I am blossoming from the inside with an abundance of joy.
 Joy has fertilized my soul.
 I have my inner joy.
 And, the clothes in my closet will add the finishing touches.
 The barren branch will spring alive!